 Starter tenancies are used to make sure new tenants understand the importance of keeping to the terms of their tenancy agreement.
 Just as tenants have a right to expect us to observe all of our responsibilities to them under the tenancy, we have a right o expect our tenants to observe all of their responsibilities.
 For example:

 When we offer you a home we will tell you if we are offering you a starter tenancy.
 If we do, it means that you will be 'on probation' for a period of one year.
 You should not worry that you are being offered a starter tenancy.
-Provided you do not break any of the terms of the tenancy agreement during your starter period, you will be offered a five year fixed term tenancy after 12 months.
+Provided you do not break any of the terms of the tenancy agreement during your starter period, you will be offered an assured tenancy after 12 months.
 There are some other differences to a starter tenancy, these are:

-As long as we are happy that you have kept to the terms of your tenancy agreement and have not taken any steps to end your tenancy, you will automatically be offered a five year fixed term tenancy after 12 months.
+As long as we are happy that you have kept to the terms of your tenancy agreement and have not taken any steps to end your tenancy, you will automatically be offered an assured tenancy after 12 months.

-Where breaches of the tenancy have been identified, we may decide to extend the starter tenancy for a further six months or issue a 2 year fixed term tenancy.
+Where breaches of the tenancy have been identified, we may decide to extend the starter tenancy for a further six months.
 This is intended to encourage the tenant to comply with the terms and conditions of their tenancy agreement.
 At the same time, we aim to deliver a strong message that their behaviour is unacceptable, and could lead to them losing their home.

 If we decide to end your tenancy we will tell you in writing.
 At this stage we will also inform you of your right to appeal against our decision and we will provide you with details of how you can appeal, the appeals process and how you can expect your appeal to be dealt with.